-Students, please refer to the following information about financial aid and Work-Study, withdrawig from classes, final exams and graduation, technology, summer and fall registration, and information for international students.
+Students, please refer to the following information about summer and fall registration, financial aid and Work-Study, withdrawing from classes, technology, and information for international students.

 Financial Aid and Work-Study

-No. The semester will continue on Monday, March 30.
-Staff will be working to ensure that your financial aid is processed in a timely manner.
+No. Staff will be working to ensure that your financial aid is processed in a timely manner.
 If you are requested to submit documents, please make every effort to submit them electronically and not via the U.S. mail.

 I am a Federal Work-Study student.
 Can I continue to work?

 Because Main Campus and the Regional Centers are closed, there are no opportunities for students to work on campus, but some students will have the ability to work remotely based on their positions.
 This is currently true for most external employers of our current Federal Work-Study students.
-Eligible Federal Work-Study students will continue to receive their pay for the remainder of the Spring 2020 semester according to previously established guidelines.
 Students with questions or concerns should contact Mr. Quyen Ngo, Work-Study coordinator, at .

 Have the Financial Aid deadlines changed?